Post may contain affiliate links.

-- Let the meatballs cool completely.
+Let the Italian meatballs cool completely.

-- Remove the parchment paper from the baking sheets and arrange meatballs, again, making sure they don’t touch.
+Remove the parchment paper from the baking sheets and arrange meatballs, again, making sure they don’t touch.

-- Put trays in freezer for about an hour or until meatballs are frozen solid.
+Put trays in freezer for about an hour or until meatballs are frozen solid.

 Add to any recipe like you would any frozen meatball.